kitnato/neverquest/README.md

 `[TODO]`

-Traits are permanent passive abilities that are unlocked when reaching certain Mastery levels as well as certain Attributes.
+Traits are permanent passive abilities that are unlocked when reaching certain mastery levels or a certain attribute value.

 - Bruiser: current stamina adds unarmed bonus damage.
 - Nudist: double dodge rate when not wearing any armor.